krischer/LASIF/doc/index.rst

     stored in an organized and sane manner.

-The iteration XML files currently contains
+The iteration XML files currently contain:

 * Some metadata: the iteration name, a description and some comments.
 * A limited data preprocessing configuration.
 The data preprocessing is